pyrocat101/moo/README.md

 # Moo

-Moo is a mini markdown preview server that provides preview of markdown files.
-It automatically reload the preview in your broswer when file changes, which makes it suitable to live preview markdown in editors that does not provide this feature.
-Plugins can be easily written to interface with it.
+Moo is an editor-agnostic markdown live previewer.
+Once you save your file, the rendered HTML will automatically get reloaded in your favourite browser.

 ![Screenshot](http://i.minus.com/ibnNN6nGKyGKD3.png)

-Moo uses github's own [sundown][sundown] library to provide github flavored markdown preview.
+It uses github's own [sundown][sundown] library to provide github flavored markdown preview.
 The stylesheet of the preview is extracted from the github website.